Roger Mortimer, 4th Earl of March: Wardship

 According to R. R. Davies, the wardship of such an important heir was an "issue of political moment in the years 1382–4".
 Eventually, on 16 December 1383, Mortimer's estates in England and Wales were granted for £4000 per annum to a consortium consisting of Mortimer himself, the Earls of Arundel, Northumberland, and Warwick, and John, Lord Neville.
 The guardianship of Mortimer's person was initially granted to Arundel, but in August 1384, at the behest of Joan of Kent, the mother of King Richard II, Mortimer's wardship and marriage were granted for 6000 marks to Thomas Holland, 2nd Earl of Kent, Joan's son and Richard's half-brother.
 On or about 7 October 1388, at the age of 14, Mortimer was married off to his warder's 18-year-old daughter Eleanor Holland, King Richard II's half-niece.
 Mortimer did homage and was granted livery of his lands in Ireland on 18 June 1393, and of those in England and Wales on 25 February 1394.

-King Richard had no issue, thus Mortimer, a lineal descendant of Edward III, was next in line to the throne and married to his half-niece.
+King Richard had no issue.
+Mortimer, a lineal descendant of Edward III, was next in line to the throne and married to his half-niece.
 G. E. Cokayne states that in October 1385 Mortimer was proclaimed by the king as heir presumptive to the crown.
 However, according to R. R. Davies, the story that Richard publicly proclaimed Mortimer as heir presumptive in Parliament in October 1385 is baseless, although contemporary records indicate that his claim was openly discussed at the time.
 He was knighted by King Richard II on 23 April 1390.